 "I know, I know!
 One dead demon coming up."
 He started to run towards where Sarenbo had fallen, and so wasn't ready when a ball of lightning fell from the sky and surrounded him completely.
 A wave of pain went through him and he cried out.

 "Shu!"
-Touma looked up and dodged another blast from Sarenbo, who was standing much farther up in the air.
+Touma looked up and dodged another blast from Sarenbo, who had vanished and reappeared much higher up in the air.
 Touma aimed and fired up at him, but Sarenbo simply fired back a wave of boiling water, which went through Touma's attack and surrounded the senshi in another orb of energy.

 Byakuen growled and nuzzled his left leg, making Ryo look down at him.
 "Yeah, I… I don't know Byakuen.
 I…" He looked to the door.
 "I've gotta find them.
 I just… I have to help."
 The thought crossed his mind that he didn't even have any shoes on and he'd probably just kill himself or someone else trying to be brave.